machar, a FORTRAN90 code which dynamically computes constants that characterize the floating point arithmetic system on a computer, by William Cody.

 If X is a single precision real value, or a double precision real value, then:

-MACHAR is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+machar is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-F90, FORTRAN90 programs which demonstrate features of the FORTRAN90 language, in particular, epsilon(), huge(), and tiny() which evaluate some machine arithmetic quantities directly.
+f90_test, FORTRAN90 codes which demonstrate features of the FORTRAN90 language, in particular, epsilon(), huge(), and tiny() which evaluate some machine arithmetic quantities directly.

-MACHINE, a FORTRAN90 library which store the appropriate values of machine constants for a given machine.
+MACHINE, a FORTRAN90 code which store the appropriate values of machine constants for a given machine.

 Original FORTRAN77 version by William Cody.
 FORTRAN90 version by John Burkardt.